sksoumik/programming_notes/README.md

 | --------------------------------------------- | ------------------------------------- |
 | Not synchronized.
 So, it's not thread-safe.   | Synchronized.
 Means it's thread-safe. |
 | Allows one null key and multiple null values. | Doesn't allow any null key or value.  |

+Python dictionaries are based on a well-tested and finely tuned **hash table** implementation that provides the performance characteristics you’d expect: ***O*(1)** time complexity for lookup, insert, update, and delete operations in the average case.

 # Synchronized